-The Best Smart Home Devices for Apartments of 2020
+The Best Smart Home Devices for Apartments of 2021

 There were no quirks to be found in its connectivity, as it responded just as effortlessly to the app as it did to Alexa.

-If you’re going to lose your security deposit, lose it over something fun like a raucous party – not a water leak from some appliance.
+Water leaks are headaches for renters and landlords alike, which is why a device like a smart water leak detector is a wise idea.
 The Flo by Moen Smart Water Leak Detector can alert you right away if there’s something leaking.
 When a leak is detected, the sensor begins playing an alarm sound and flashes red, in addition to sending alerts in a matter of seconds.

 The leak detector isn't compatible with any smart assistants like Amazon Alexa, Google Assistant, or Apple's Siri.
 However, what it lacks in voice-control capabilities, it makes up for with a beautifully designed app full of useful data insights.
 The sensor also keeps track of the temperature and humidity within your home, which can help with moisture control.
-The detector works over WiFi for easy setup, doesn't need a hub, and should last up to 2 years.
+The detector works over WiFi for easy setup, doesn't need a hub, and should last up to two years.
 Just leave it in a leak-prone spot and forget about it.

-Sarah Kovac is an award-winning author and smart home editor for Reviewed.
-Previously, she worked with a multitude of outlets such as Wirecutter, TIME, PCMag, Prevention, The Atlantic, Reviews.com, CNN, GOOD, Upworthy, Mom.me, and SheKnows.
+Smart strip lights are an easy way to brighten up your apartment and you don't have to spend a fortune doing it when you use Govee's WiFi RGB LED Strip Lights.
+The lights, which feature an adhesive backing, offer the most value out of any light strip we tested thanks to a slew of fun and useful lighting features and a quick and simple set up.

-Rachel Murphy covers smart home for Reviewed.
-She holds a journalism degree from the University of Central Florida.
-Previously, she worked as a freelance writer for several major outlets and as an associate editorial producer for ABC News' Good Morning America.
+Within the Govee app are options to adjust the brightness, create schedules, choose between warm and cool color tones from over 16 million colors, and pick from seven premade mood-lighting scenes.
+Each strip can be cut to your preferred length and comes in two sizing options: 16.4 feet and 32.8 feet.
+The one downside here is that you can’t extend these with more strip lights like you can with the Lifx Z LED Strip Kit, but these lights still offer an all-around pleasant user experience at a very affordable price.

 We use standardized and scientific testing methods to scrutinize every product and provide you with objectively accurate results.
 If you’ve found different results in your own research, email us and we’ll compare notes.
 If it looks substantial, we’ll gladly re-test a product to try and reproduce these results.
 After all, peer reviews are a critical part of any scientific process.